Admissions

 The Cost of a Chesterton Education

 Chesterton Academy of St. Andrew is committed to offering an outstanding high school education at an affordable cost to families.
-Because tuition does not cover the full cost of an education at Chesterton, families are expected to aid in fundraising efforts throughout the school year.
+Because tuition does not cover the full cost of an education at Chesterton, families aid in fundraising efforts and volunteerism throughout the school year.

 The Board of Directors meets in the Spring to decide the amount to allocate for tuition assistance.
 When a decision is reached, an update letter will be sent to families who have applied and enrolled.